RemarkableAlly/alx-system_engineering-devops/0x02-shell_redirections/README.md

-6-third_line script to view the 3rd line of a file content 7-file script to create a file and add contetnt in it 8-cwd_state script adds content to a file and if the file does not exist a file is created
+6-third_line script to view the 3rd line of a file content 7-file script to create a file and add contetnt in it 8-cwd_state script adds content to a file and if the file does not exist a file is created 9-duplicate_last_line script to duplicate the last line of the of the file's content